Noussse/spotify-playlist-downloader/README.md

 - liked_songs.txt
 :File where liked songs from Spotify are stored(the file will be created after runing GettingPlaylist.py for the first time)

-### run getting_playlist.py to get the songs names in liked_songs.txt then stop the flask server and run searching_and_downloading_from_youtube.py after all the songs are downloaded you will find them in your "downloads" folder in a folder called "songfixer"
+### run getting_playlist.py and then choose if you want to download your liked songs or a specific playlist to get the songs names in liked_songs.txt then stop the flask server and run searching_and_downloading_from_youtube.py after all the songs are downloaded you will find them in your "downloads" folder in a folder called "songfixer"